-The most common and popular technique for generating True sine Wave is Pulse Width Modulation (PWM).
+The most common technique for generating sine Wave is Pulse Width Modulation (PWM).
 Sinusoidal Pulse Width Modulation is the best technique for this.
 This PWM technique involves generation of a digital waveform, for which the duty cycle can be modulated in such a way so that the average voltage waveform corresponds to a pure sine wave.
 The simplest way of producing the SPWM signal is through comparing a low power sine wave reference with a high frequency triangular wave.
 This SPWM signal can be used to control switches.
 Through an LC filter, the output of Full Wave Bridge Inverter with SPWM signal will generate a wave approximately equal to a sine wave.
-This technique produces a much more similar AC waveform than that of others.
-The primary harmonic is still present and there is relatively high amount of higher level harmonics in the signal.
+This technique produces a similar AC waveform from others waveform.
+The 1st harmonic is still present and there is relatively high amount of higher level harmonics in the signal.